confluentinc/ksql/docs/tutorials/basics-ccloud.rst

 ..
 TODO: new screenshot

    .. image:: ../img/ccloud-ksql-create-table-wizard-1.png
-      :alt: Screenshot of the Create a KSQL Table wizard in Confluent Control Center
+      :alt: Screenshot of the Create a KSQL Table wizard in Confluent Cloud
       :align: center

 #.
 Click **users** to fill in the details for the table.
 KSQL infers the table